 A brief history of peer review

 The workshop opened with a presentation offering an account of how peer review emerged as the hallmark of scholarly publishing.
 While on the surface it might seem a practice of long historic standing, peer review has not always functioned as it does today, nor did it have the same primary purposes in view.
-By some accounts, peer review has its earliest roots in processes created in response to the Reformation to assure theological orthodoxy.
+By some accounts, peer review has its earliest roots in processes created in response to the Reformation to assure theological orthodoxy.5 For our purposes, the long arc of peer review in scholarly publication begins with the Royal Society in the mid-seventeenth century.
+In its earliest years, the Philosophical Transactions of the Royal Society, established in 1665, came about as the founding editor’s effort to share news with an audience generally composed of the Society’s membership.
+In its earliest years, Philosophical Transactions—as would later be the case with the Philosophical Magazine and Nature— was guided by a strong editor (Henry Oldenburg) who made most decisions on content autocratically; the authority of its publishing was based on the Royal Society’s licensing privilege, a privilege that conferred upon the Society the right to publish materials and to make an independent determination that it was neither treasonous nor blasphemous.

 Only in 1752, nearly ninety years after Philosophical Transactions first appeared, did the Royal Society assume editorial control of the journal.
 Its reason for doing so was one that would be familiar to most scholars today; it was, primarily, to uphold the reputation of the Royal Society.
 But in engaging referees to pass judgment on contributions before admitting them into the pages of the Transactions, the Society used a process that would not be familiar to peer reviewers today; after an author submitted a paper to a designated representative of the Society, the paper was read at one of the Society’s weekly meetings, and then referred to a “Committee of Papers”— referees whose task was limited to reading, in silence, abstracts of the contributions considered for publication which had been prepared by the Society’s secretary.
 By the 1760s, France’s Académie royale des sciences accepted its members’ submissions for publication without further ado; the work of non-members was reviewed by two or three members of the Académie whose task was to draft a consensus report to the authors.
 The sheer volume of submissions rendered this system unworkable by the 1830s.
 Contemporaneously in England, written referee reports, in which subject experts begin to make suggestions, became more standard practice at the Royal Academy around 1832.